pfbrowning/ng-radio/README.md

   * Search by country and any other Radio Browser API criteria which makes sense
   * Favorite station tags
 * Chores
+  * Remove mat-menu from now-playing component and move the player-bar mat menu into its own component
   * Split "Now Playing" into its own root store slice
   * Show cursor pointer for now playing bottom toolbar
   * Show a loading spinner in place of the main app content while waiting for the config to load